deployd/docs/docs/collections/relationships-between-collections.md

 Some collections contain objects related to other objects in the same collection.
 A simple example of this is threaded comments.
 Where a comment can be in reply to another comment, creating a tree-like structure when rendered.

 To accomplish this, all you need is a `parent` property containing the `id` of a parent object if one exists.
-Since deployd supports [recursive queries](/term/recursive-queries) in a collection's `GET` event the following just works as you would expect.
+Since Deployd supports [recursive queries](/term/recursive-queries) in a collection's `GET` event the following just works as you would expect.

     // on GET /comments
     var comment = this;